reduxjs/redux/README.md

 // There is only a single store in a Redux app.
 // It holds the complete state tree of your app. let store = createStore(twoCounters);
 console.log(store.getState());
 // { first: 0, second: 0 }

 // You can subscribe to the updates manually, or using the bindings for your view library.
 // It is possible to subscribe to updates of any granularity by comparing references.
-// You can also use an efficient selector library that memoizes derived data for even better performance.

-store.subscribe(() => console.log(store.getState()));
+// You can use an efficient selector library to memoize derived data for even better performance. store.subscribe(() => console.log(store.getState()));

 // The only way to mutate the internal state is to dispatch an action.
-// The actions can be serialized, logged or stored and later replayed.

-store.dispatch({ type: 'INCREMENT' });
+// The actions can be serialized, logged or stored and later replayed. store.dispatch({ type: 'INCREMENT' });
 // { first: 1, second: 1}
 store.dispatch({ type: 'INCREMENT', counterName: 'first' });
 // { first: 2, second: 1 }
 store.dispatch({ type: 'DECREMENT', counterName: 'second' });
 // { first: 2, second: 0 }